smithy-lang/smithy-kotlin/docs/design/paginators.md

    }
 ```

-The shape targeted by `inputToken` is mapped to the `cursor` field.
-Each iteration the `cursor` is updated with the output field targeted by the `outputToken`.

 ### Creating a Paginator

-Each operation that supports pagination would receive an extension function to create a paginator.
+Each operation that supports pagination would receive an extension function (based from the service client interface) to create a paginator.
+The function generated always begins with the prefix `paginate`, helping with the `discoverablity` design consideration, by allowing users to quickly
+view all paginatable operations by specifing this literal prefix in the IDE.
+In a similar way, extension functions that provide direct access to a paginator's
+nested member will always begin with the prefix `on`.
+Once customers are familiar with these two prefixes, discovering what pagination options are available for a given
+client or paginated response is simple and consistent.

 Using the model in the introduction would produce the following:

 ### Examples